mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 that of the Lishun sector.

-A popular entertainment trend in the subsector is a rash of ‘Shugilii shows’, holovideo series that celebrate the Vilani tradition of food processing.
+A popular entertainment trend in the subsector is a rash of 'Shugilii shows', holovideo series that celebrate the Vilani tradition of food processing.
 The hosts of the shows travel the subsector, showing people how to process flora and fauna from its worlds.
-The most popular of them is ‘Shugilii Shimiirkhuki’, in which the host hunts a multitude of animal species and shows
+The most popular of them is 'Shugilii Shimiirkhuki', in which the host hunts a multitude of animal species and shows

 how to field process the animals, using each and every